Language training methodologies

 - Interactive activities are used to maximise speaking opportunities for learners.
 These include pair and group work, role-plays, information-gap exercises, dialogue-building, conversation and discussions, games and quizzes.

-Other approaches may be adopted by our teachers to suit particular learners’ requirements.
-This includes methodologies more heavily based on grammar and translation.
+Other language training methodologies may be adopted by our teachers to suit particular learners’ requirements.
+This includes approaches more heavily based on grammar and translation.

 The learning environment